ErinaTheDummy/SwordToShield/Character_Creation/Classes/Priest.md

 nature, the grace is calculated by the order specific act row of the grace chart.
 Your order's forbidden act is destroying a piece of art or prototype invention.

+### Order Feature: Minor Fabrication (3rd Level)
+You learn the mending cantrip and may cast it without expending any grace.

 ### Channel Divinity: Create Life (Level 5)
 As an action on your turn you bring forth a construct of human shape.
 This